laino/final-pm/doc/README.md

        * Whether FinalPM should consider each process
        * of this application to be functionally identical.
        *
+       * This controls how old processes are replaced.
+       *
        * 'false': FinalPM will assume instances of this
-       *          application are fundamentally the same,
+       *          application are fundamentally the same
-       *          and always replace the oldest processes currently
+       *          and always replace the oldest processes
-       *          in the running generation when deciding which
+       *          in the 'running' generation when new processes
-       *          processes to stop when new ones were started.
+       *          became ready.
        *
        * 'true':  FinalPM will add FINAL_PM_INSTANCE_NUMBER=N
        *          to the environment of each process, as well as